ztaira/fb_creeper/README.md

 obtained includes when the person last accessed facebook (little green dot in the chat bar) and all messages.

+In order to hide, I THINK turning off fb chat will make you invisible to this script.
+However, I'm not entirely sure.
+This script definitely couldn't see everyone in my friends list, and I haven't yet isolated which settings or combination of settings affect whether or not the script sees you.
+Once I know for sure, I'll edit this readme appropriately.

+Regardless, I hope this repository serves as a very good reminder to BE WARY OF WHAT YOU PUT OUT ON SOCIAL MEDIA.
+You never know who could be watching.

 Note: This is just a proof-of-concept script, so there's lots of spaghetti code lying around.
 You've been warned.